Date Range Picker#

 Validation occurs as you are typing, selecting a date from the calendar, navigating to a different area of the Dashboard, and upon initialization.
 If a value is not valid, the selected Start/End Date properties are not updated, and one of the error labels in the following table appears:

-Label Error details
+Label | Error details |

-Invalid date This appears when the value does not represent an actual calendar day (for example if 00 is entered for the day).
-If you don't correct the date, the previously held values are used.
+Invalid date | This appears when the value does not represent an actual calendar day (for example if 00 is entered for the day).
+If you don't correct the date, the previously held values are used. |

-Date out of scope This is displayed when the date value is not in the list of available dates provided by the data source.
-This error label remains visible until a valid value is provided.
+Date out of scope | This is displayed when the date value is not in the list of available dates provided by the data source.
+This error label remains visible until a valid value is provided. |

-Dates out of order This is displayed when the start date does not occur before the end date.
+Dates out of order | This is displayed when the start date does not occur before the end date.
 This error label remains visible until the condition is corrected.
+When you enter dates that are out of order, both input fields have the red border.
+When the date selection via mouse click causes this error, you are directed to the opposite end of the date range and prompted to enter its value. |

-Using Date Range Picker with view states
+Using Date Range Picker with view states#

 You can use the Date Range Picker to set up view state parameters which can be used by another component.